What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 Example: Bored Ape Yacht Club (BAYC)

 Bored Ape Yacht Club (BAYC) is a popular NFT project where unique digital ape illustrations are sold and traded.
 Each ape is represented as an NFT on the Ethereum blockchain, with a smart contract governing the ownership and transfer of these digital assets.
-When someone buys a Bored Ape, the smart contract updates the blockchain to reflect the new owner, ensuring the transaction is trustless and transparent.
+When someone buys a Bored Ape, the smart contract updates the blockchain to reflect the new owner, ensuring the transaction is secure and transparent.

 Other NFT Examples:

-• Axie Infinity: A play-to-earn game where players collect and battle creatures called Axies, represented as NFTs.
+• Axie Infinity: A play-to-earn game where you collect and battle creatures called Axies, represented as NFTs.
 Smart contracts manage the creation, sale, and transfer of Axies, as well as the rewards earned from gameplay.

-• Decentraland: A virtual reality platform where users can buy, sell, and develop parcels of land, represented as NFTs.
+• Decentraland: A virtual reality platform where you can buy, sell, and develop parcels of land, represented as NFTs.
 Smart contracts ensure the ownership and transfer of land assets, as well as enforce rules within the virtual environment.

-Manual vs. Automated Web3 Smart Contract Auditing
+Manual vs. Automated Web3 Smart Contract Audit

-Common Vulnerabilities in Web3 Smart Contracts Audits
+Common Weakness in Web3 Smart Contracts Audits

 • Reentrancy Attacks